Skip to content

 Structural Bridge

-A gradient in ML is the same idea: how fast does the loss change when you nudge a weight?
+A in ML is the same idea: how fast does the change when you nudge a ?
 If the gradient is large, a small weight change causes a big loss change.
 If it's near zero, that weight isn't doing much.

 derivative-intuition.tstypescript